Skip to main content

 wacore - Platform-Agnostic Core

-Location: wacore/ Purpose: Contains core logic for the WhatsApp binary protocol, cryptography primitives, IQ protocol types, and state management traits.
+Location: wacore/ Purpose: Contains core logic for the WhatsApp binary protocol, cryptography primitives, IQ protocol types, runtime abstraction, and state management traits.
 Key Features:

 • Cryptographic operations (Signal Protocol, Noise Protocol)